 Short-read sequencing validates motif variations observed in long reads

 We next validated these findings using short-read sequencing in two ways.
 First, we extracted telomeric candidate reads with Telomerecat (Farmery et al., 2018) from respective GIAB Illumina datasets, and found that they supported a definitive majority (median 98% of the sequence supported, Supplemental Fig. S7) of the telomeric sequences on the q arms of long-read datasets.
-At the same time, only a median of 38% of the sequence of the p arm long reads was supported, and while this does not automatically invalidate them (see Discussion), they appear to suffer more from a worse reference, and thus only the long reads mapping to the q arms were used for downstream analyses.
+At the same time, only a median of 38% of the sequence of the p arm long reads was supported, and while this does not automatically invalidate them (see Discussion), only the long reads mapping to the q arms were used for downstream analyses.
 Second, we confirmed 15 of the enriched motifs in independently generated human short-read and linked-read genomic datasets from donated PBMCs, with the same four motifs being the most enriched (Supplemental Table S3).

 Long-read sequencing uncovers a variety of human telomeric haplotypes